 Fiduciary Funds account for assets held by the District in a trustee capacity or as an agent on behalf of others.
-Trust funds account for assets held by the District under the terms of a formal trust agreement.
 Fiduciary funds are not included in the government-wide statements.

 The custodial fund consists of assets for the benefit of individuals and the District does not have administrative involvement with the assets or direct financial involvement with the assets.
 In addition, the assets are not derived from the District's provision of goods or services to those individuals.
 This fund is used to account for assets that the District holds for others in an agency capacity (primarily student activities).